 EPI's Yellowstone program is based in Missoula's historic Swift Building.
 Staff and instructors travel to Yellowstone National Park and the Greater Yellowstone Ecosystem throughout the year for programs in both the summer and winter.
 The Swift Center also serves as home base for prep days for the Bitterroot Wildlife Internship during summer months.

 In 2009 EPI purchased the historic Swift Building along the Clark Fork River in downtown Missoula, Montana.
-Surrounded by the beautiful Rocky Mountains, EPI staff at Swift enjoy a park on one side, a river walk on another, sustainable commuting rewards, and a native plant garden.
+Surrounded by the beautiful Rocky Mountains, EPI staff at Swift enjoy a park on one side, a river walk on another, sustainable commuting rewards, a covered bike shelter, and a native plant garden.